CIS565-Fall-2016/Project4-CUDA-Rasterizer/README.md

 As we can see, the `_rasterize` kernel increases significantly in kernel time because each triangle that it has to rasterize now has a larger area with more number of fragments.

-Similarly, I profiled the execution time (_microseconds_) with the following features on and off:
+### Kernel execution time vs. features

+_Profile is done by enabling each feature one by one_

         | Scene used
 :-------------------------:|:-------------------------: